 While burglary is a serious felony offense, there are many cases where someone enters someone else’s home or structure without the intent to commit theft or another serious crime.
 While it is illegal to enter onto someone else’s land or into someone else’s dwelling or structure uninvited, there are many instances where someone might enter someone else’s property for more harmless reasons.
 If you are charged with burglary, you need a knowledgeable lawyer who can protect your rights and defend your interests.

-At The Law Office of Brian Jones, LLC, our proven Delaware criminal defense lawyers defend people across central Ohio.
+At our proven Delaware criminal defense lawyers defend people across central Ohio.
 Burglary charges are serious, and you cannot afford to lead your future to chance.
-Call our office now at 740-513-4830 to schedule your free consultation.
+Call our office now at (740) 513-4830 to schedule an appointment.

 We represent clients who are facing burglary and related charges, including (Chapter 2911: ROBBERY, BURGLARY, TRESPASS AND SAFECRACKING):

 - Breaking and entering